MobilePayDev/MobilePayDev.github.io/docs/subscriptions/subscriptions-payments.md

 - We recommend that you send the payments before 00:00:00 so that you are sure that they will be included in our payment processing.
 - The MobilePay user will be able to see Payments in the app from 8 days to 1 day before the due date depending on when you sent the payment.
 - If a payment changes status e.g. declined by users, a callback on the specific payment will be made to `/payment_status_callback_url`
+- On the due date we process the payments starting from 02:00 local time.
+If some payments weren't successfully completed, we will then try again at 06:00 local time and couple of more time per day.
+Read more about hiccups in [Failed payments](https://github.com/MobilePayDev/MobilePayDev.github.io/edit/main/docs/subscriptions/subscriptions-payments.md#failed-payments).
+Payment execution might take coupul of hours depending on payment load.
+We aim to complete all payment execution till 06:00 local time.
+Most heavy days is first and last days of the month, if possible we recommend you to choose other due date for your payment execution.
-- On the due date we process the payments starting from 02:00.
-If some payments weren't successfully completed, we will then try again approx. every 2 hours.
-When `grace_period_days` field is not set or is set to __1__, we will keep retrying to complete the payment up until 23:59 of the same day.
+- When `grace_period_days` field is not set or is set to __1__, we will keep retrying to complete the payment up until 23:59 of the same day.
 When `grace_period_days` is set to more than __1__, we will be trying to complete the payment for the specified number of days.
 - User will get a notification of approx. at 08:30 that we cannot process the payment and that they can complete it manually (by swiping).
 Notification will be sent every day at the same time for the whole grace period if `grace_period_days` is specified.
 - At 23:59 we will decline the transaction and revert back with a callback
 - Subscription payments are collected automatically, so there is no need for the customer to swipe.